schoolofdevops/openshift-labguide/chapters/replication.md

 Observe as the pods are automatically created again.

-Lets now delete the pod created independent of replica set.
+Lets now delete the pod created independent of replication  controller.

 ```
 kubectl get pods